eHarmony/vw-webservice/README.md

 * Java client.
 * Javascript client.
 * Add compression support.
-* mvn test (use examples.txt).
 * Automate setup and installation.
-* Flesh out the spring application context, and get rid of spring annotations from the actual source code.
 * Move all property configuration outside the .war file.
 Right now the configuration is packaged inside, effectively making the .war files hard-coded.
 * Add codahale metrics gathering.
 * Go through all the TODO comments in the source code and make changes where necessary.
 * CometD support.
 * Speed optimizations.
 * Document extension points.
-* Re-organize project structure into client, common, and server side projects.
 * Re-factor tests to instantiate a web-service instance, perhaps using Grizzly http server?